little-angry-clouds/observability-laboratory/README.md

 It will import any json dashboard that grafana detects in the `grafana/dashboards/` directory.
 The dashboards will be imported and detected automatically.

+It has the [grafonnet](https://github.com/grafana/grafonnet-lib))submodule, in case you want to generate the dashboards with it.
+The blackbox dashboard is an example of it.

 ## Linux node exporter